A Gift In Your Will

 There are many benefits of leaving a gift in your Will:

-- Support a cause even if you're unable to make donations now.
+- Supporting a cause even if you are unable to make donations now.

-- Have control over where your estate is spent, and what it can achieve.
+- Controlling how your estate is spent and what it can achieve.

-- Invited to join the Hughes Society and meet like-minded people through special engagement opportunities.
+- Joining the Hughes Society and meeting like-minded people through special engagement opportunities.

 There are different types of gifts you can make in your Will, and here is some of the terminology you might come across.